bschaepper/grunt-jade-ng-template-cache/README.md

 ````

 `files` parameter follows [the grunt files format](http://gruntjs.com/configuring-tasks#files).
-`dest` will actually become the path prefix in [$templatecache](https://docs.angularjs.org/api/ng/service/$templateCache), this is the destination you fetch the files from a server from, when not using `templatecache`.
+`dest` will actually become the path prefix in [$templatecache](https://docs.angularjs.org/api/ng/service/$templateCache), this is the destination you fetch the files from a server from, when not using `$templateCache`.
+`jade` configure jade options if you have some globals or anything you'd like to override.
+This is passed to jade renderer, so it follows [jade options format](http://jade-lang.com/api/)

 Above configuration would result in something like this generated file `public/app/templates.js`: